dept/dtnl-dept-react-setup/README.md

 ## Documentation

-Documentation for this project is present in docz.
-Run `yarn docz` to start up the documentation.
+Documentation for this project is present in storybook.
+Run `yarn storybook` to start up the documentation.

 ## Design system